sipsorcery-org/sipsorcery/docfx/articles/webrtcsession.md

 The [WebRtcSession](xref:SIPSorcery.Net.WebRtcSession) class is intended to be the equivalent of the [RTCPeerConnection](https://www.w3.org/TR/webrtc/#rtcpeerconnection-interface) available in WebRTC supporting Browsers.

+**NOTE** the goal for [WebRtcSession](xref:SIPSorcery.Net.WebRtcSession) class' public interface is to make it as close as possible to the [RTCPeerConnection](https://www.w3.org/TR/webrtc/#rtcpeerconnection-interface) interface.
+This is currently a work in progress.

 ### Usage

 The steps involved in getting a WebRTC session to a state where RTP media packets can be exchanged are: